 Table 1: Non-invasive therapy for thumb-sucking habit.

-Chemical Bitter and sour materials applied over thumb to terminate practice for example, quinine, asafoetida, pepper and castor oil Thumb A thermoplastic thumb post is placed on offending guard digit.
-Ace Elastic bandage wrapped across the elbow.
-Pressure bandage exerted by the bandage removes the digit from the - mouth as the child tires and falls asleep Long sleeve Long sleeves of the gown interfere with contact of night gown thumb and oral cavity thus reminding the child constantly.
+Chemical Bitter and sour materials applied over thumb to terminate practice for example, quinine, asafoetida, pepper and castor oil Thumb guard A thermoplastic thumb post is placed on offending digit.
+Ace bandage Elastic bandage wrapped across the elbow.
+Pressure exerted by the bandage removes the digit from the mouth as the child tires and falls asleep Long sleeve night gown Long sleeves of the gown interfere with contact of thumb and oral cavity thus reminding the child constantly.